awsdocs/aws-private-ca-user-guide/doc_source/ca-hierarchy.md

   This structure is commonly used for development and testing when a full chain of trust is not required\.
 Used in production, it is atypical\.
 Moreover, it violates the best practice of maintaining separate security policies for the root CA and the CAs that issue end\-entity certificates\.

-  However, if you are already issuing certificates directly from a root CA, you can migrate to ACM Private CA\.
+  However, if you are already issuing certificates directly from a root CA, you can migrate to AWS Private CA\.
 Doing so provides security and control advantages over using a root CA managed with [OpenSSL](https://www.openssl.org/) or other software\.

 ### Example of a private PKI for a manufacturer<a name="sample-hierarchy"></a>